 When to Pick Rosella Purple Tomatoes

-Pick Rosella Purple tomatoes when most of the tomato has turned deep crimson red, the top of the tomatoes (shoulders) have lost most of their green color and turned brown, and the tomato starts to feel soft when you squeeze the sides.
+Pick Rosella Purple tomatoes when most of the tomato has turned deep crimson red, the top of the tomatoes (shoulders) have lost most of their green color and turned brown.
+You can also pick them when partially ripe, and let them finish ripening indoors.
+They are very ripe when the tomato starts to feel soft when you squeeze the sides

 Related Questions About Rosella Purple Tomatoes